Miguel Vargas Player Props: Dodgers vs. White Sox

-On Tuesday, Miguel Vargas (.226 batting average in his past 10 games, with a double, a triple, a home run, five walks and three RBI) and the Los Angeles Dodgers face the Chicago White Sox, whose starting pitcher will be Lance Lynn.
+On Wednesday, Miguel Vargas (.483 slugging percentage in past 10 games, including one home run) and the Los Angeles Dodgers play the Chicago White Sox, whose starting pitcher will be Mike Clevinger.
 First pitch is at 10:10 PM ET.

-In his most recent game he had a hitless showing (0-for-4) against the Phillies.
+In his most recent game he had a one-hit showing (1-for-3) against the White Sox.

 Miguel Vargas Game Info & Props vs. the White Sox